 Of course, I believe Inverness’ greatest claim to fame is that it is the Home of International Travel Reviews and its Owner – Rick Stoneking Sr. – Thats Me!

-Watch for my next article on Florida tourism, when I tell you about the connection Inverness, Florida has to Scotland!
-You definitely do not want to miss that
+So, if you enjoyed Florida Travel and Tourism Part 1, please let us know.
+Also, watch for my next article on Scenic Inverness, Florida, when I tell you about the connection between Inverness, Florida and Scotland!
+You definitely do not want to miss that.
+So, the adventure continues.

 Remember to Request Free Travel Planners and Guides for Florida